nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-use-renditions-on-nev.md

 ---
-title: 'HOWTO: Use Nuxeo renditions on Nuxeo Enhanced Viewer'
+title: 'HOWTO: Use Nuxeo Renditions on Nuxeo Enhanced Viewer'
 description: 'Step by step instructions to use the Nuxeo renditions into Nuxeo Enhanced Viewer instead of the original file'
 review:
     comment: ''